 - Muslims conflate Islam and Muslims ‘as a monolith’ when it suits them, but not when it doesn’t.
-All Muslims are brothers and sisters – especially when debating of in conflict with non-Muslims.
+All Muslims are brothers and sisters – especially when debating or in conflict with non-Muslims.
 But they are also quick to denounce each other when it’s convenient.
 This is an essential component to the confusion about the term ‘Islamophobia’ and why many Muslims will take criticism of Islam to be criticism of all Muslims, and as anti-Muslim bigotry.

-- Non-Muslim pseudo-liberals that are more intent on defending what they see as a persecuted minority, are regularly confused by all this, to the extent that they will defend Muslims that are explicit in their own bigotry, about homosexuals or women, rather than defend the freedom of speech to criticise those bigoted beliefs that are backed up by religious texts.
+- Non-Muslim pseudo-liberals, that intent on defending what they see as a persecuted minority, are regularly confused by all this, to the extent that they will defend Muslims that are explicit in their own bigotry, about homosexuals or women, rather than defend the freedom of speech to criticise those bigoted beliefs that are backed up by religious texts.
 They will also go lightly on the persecution of minorities within minorities.
 Oh, yes, of course they oppose FGM, honour killings, forced marriages, homophobia … but try and do a Demos type analysis on their Twitter stream and you will recognise them by the absence of such denouncements and the abundance of ‘Islamophobia’ spotting.

 Just so you’re clear how this goes, here’s an example:

 - Women in Iran start the #NoHijabDay trending on Twitter to oppose the forced modesty rules in Iran.

 - Western liberals retweet support with #NoHijabDay – but hardly a mention from many of the well known pseudo-liberals.